 The taping ended.
 The author went home, poured a drink, and fired up the computer.

-One thought on “The real writer please stand”
+2 thoughts on “The real writer please stand”

 Great blog!
 Do you have any suggestions for aspiring writers?
 I’m planning to start my own website soon but I’m a little lost on everything.
 Would you propose starting with a free platform like WordPress or go for a paid option?
 There are so many options out there that I’m completely confused ..
 Any recommendations?
 Thanks!